-(b) Valuation of inventories
+(a) Valuation of inentories

 Inventories are measured at the lower of cost and net realizable value.
 The Group's evaluate the selling price in the market is below the cost, and write off the cost of inventory to net realizable value.
 The estimation of net realizable value is based on current market conditions.
 Please refer note 6(d) for inventory valuation.